 But once a PR company or person begins to act or mediate with third parties on behalf of a client, full transparency is absolutely essential for the purpose of public trust.

 It does not matter that a client’s arguments or reasoning are weak or, in the eyes of some, reactionary.
 Regardless of the strength or sustainability of a client’s messaging, every client, even an oligarch or dictator, is entitled to pay someone to formulate them in the best possible light.
-Whatever the client or issue a PR tackles, though, telling lies and resorting to deception are not acceptable.
+Whatever the client or issue a PR tackles, though, telling lies and resorting to deception is not acceptable.

 Yet BP does not so much stand accused of resorting to the Bernays-type dark art practices mentioned above, so much as for promulgating a divisive racist message in post-apartheid South Africa.
 But the truth is that everyone on all sides in SA promotes a version of the anti-White Monopolist line, so it barely matters that BP is saying it on behalf of the Gupta family.